Claims Paid Right the First Time

 Medical Copilot reviews structured and free-text documentation before recommending any action.
 The workflow begins with clinical context, orders, services, and key findings.

-When evidence is incomplete, the system opens a CDI gap.
+When evidence is incomplete, ask one controlled CDI question.

 Accepted CDI responses become a suggested diagnosis and approved note update.